How To Configure Basic Authentication in NGINX

 $ sudo vi /etc/nginx/sites-enabled/default

-4. Password Protect NGINX
+5. Password Protect NGINX

 In order to password protect your website, or certain web pages, we need to use auth_basic and auth_basic_user_file directives in NGINX server configuration.

-For example, if you want to configure basic authentication for virtual hosts (an entire http block), add the above two directives as shown below in http block.
+For example, if you want to configure basic authentication for all virtual hosts (an entire http block), add the above two directives as shown below in http block.

 http{